 Kendra joined Save Mount Diablo at the start of 2024.
 She has a BA in environmental studies from Sonoma State University, with a concentration in conservation and restoration, and brings over eight years of environmental education experience to her role as Education & Outreach Coordinator.
 She worked as a Naturalist for three outdoor science schools and as a Zoo Educator for Happy Hollow Park and Zoo before taking a year off with her partner to travel and learn about homesteading on an organic farm in Hawaii.
 She is excited to bring her passion for resilient, sustainable communities to supporting Save Mount Diablo’s mission.
 Kendra is an avid hiker, dancer, and jewelry maker and is continuing her sustainable living journey through gardening and preserving food.

-Haley grew up hiking and running the trails on and around Mount Diablo.
-After graduating from Northgate High School, Haley’s love of nature and passion for conservation brought her to UC Santa Cruz where she earned her B.S. in Marine Biology.
-Haley previously worked to restore watersheds through community focused programs with the South Bay Area based nonprofit, Grassroots Ecology, as a Watershed Stewards Program Corpsmember.
-She is excited to help increase an awareness of and accessibility to the iconic Diablo Range while exploring its many unique landscapes.
-Beyond adventures on the trails, Haley also loves to whip up tasty treats and curl up with a good book.
+Haley grew up hiking and running the trails around Mount Diablo, where her love for nature and passion for conservation first took root.
+This connection to the land led her to UC Santa Cruz, where she earned her B.S. in Marine Biology and developed a deep commitment to environmental stewardship.
+Before joining Save Mount Diablo in the winter of 2020, Haley previously worked to restore watersheds through community focused programs with a nonprofit based in the South Bay Area as a Watershed Stewards Program Corpsmember.
+She is continually inspired by the beauty of the iconic Diablo Range and feels privileged to care for its many unique landscapes.
+In her free time, Haley seeks trail adventures of all sorts and appreciates a hot cuppa and a good book.

 Check our careers page for new opportunities!